Anoncheg1/how_I_protect_myselt/README.md

 - Randomize kernel things
 - Initialize heap memory with zeroes
 - Enable debuging kernel data structures
+- Other security settings, for ex.
+Kernel Self Protection Project.
 4. Build firmware blobs into the kernel binary, when there is no open alternatives.
 5. Full disk encryption with LUKS (Linux Unified Key Setup).
 Key is a several megabyte file encrypted with AES256 symmetric-key.
 This key placed at USB stick and used during initramfs loading to decrypt LVM disks with LUKS aes-xts-plain64 algorithm.
 6. Hardening /etc/fstab